FabianMaeurer/TensorCategories.jl/docs/src/Interface/BasicConstructions.md

 by a single simple object.

 Skeletonization changes the presentation of a supported split semisimple category; it does not adjoin new half-braidings.
+Its associator, braiding, and pivotal coefficients are expressed using one shared ordered system of simple representatives and multiplicity-space bases.
+Thus these data describe one skeletal gauge; the individual pivotal coefficients need not remain unchanged under another choice of bases.
+The
-The [skeletal-model chapter](@ref skeletal-fusion) describes the resulting coordinates, while the [Drinfeld-center chapter](@ref center) describes the different construction performed by `center(C)`.
+[skeletal-model chapter](@ref skeletal-fusion) describes the resulting coordinates, while the [Drinfeld-center chapter](@ref center) describes the different construction performed by `center(C)`.